sabesansathananthan/advanced-medium-api/README.md

 end point: `/advanced/customized/user/{userId}`

-This endpoint return the response which contains the above Medium feed in JSON and moreover it contains the [missing part of the Medium feed](#description-for-missing-part-of-medium-objects-key-values) such as `clapCount`, `voterCount`, `responseCount`, `readingTime`.
+This endpoint return the response which contains the above customized Medium feed in JSON and moreover it contains the [missing part of the Medium feed](#description-for-missing-part-of-medium-objects-key-values) such as `clapCount`, `voterCount`, `responseCount`, `readingTime`.

 [Sample JSON](./assets/docs/CustomizedAdvancedData.json)